limestonenetworks/knowledge-base/doc/source/operatingsystem_support/windows_support/windows_vps_licensing.rst

 having trouble activating the OS please open a support ticket.
 ::

- Edition	Virtual Instances	Price (monthly)	Notes
+ Edition      VPS     Price/month       Notes
  Web             0       $10.00	   Web Edition does not provide virtualization support.
                                    Web Edition can be run as a virtual instance or a physical instance but not both.
- Standard	       1	          $35.00	Standard Edition allows up to 1 virtual instance Enterprise	       4	          $45.00	Enterprise Edition allows up to 4 virtual instance Datacenter	    Unlimited	          $75.00	Datacenter Edition allows unlimited virtual instances as you can physically run.
+ Standard	 1	 $35.00	   Standard Edition allows up to 1 virtual instance Enterprise	 4	 $45.00	   Enterprise Edition allows up to 4 virtual instance Datacenter  Unlimited	 $75.00	   Datacenter Edition allows unlimited virtual instances
+                                   as you can physically run.

 Frequently Asked Questions (FAQ)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^